 We understand social responsibility is a new focus for many fisheries and are actively working to develop and aggregate resources to support FIPs.

-Find resources to support social responsibility in FIPs here.
+Find resources to support social responsibility in FIPs, including training on the new requirements, here.